Sanseer Mill: Significance

 This structure, one of the least altered early mills in the area, reflect the substantial development South Farms underwent following the American Civil War.
 During the late 19th century, the district experienced marked industrial and residential growth, primarily influenced by the success of the Russell Manufacturing Company.

 Current Use and Condition

 The Sanseer Mill was redeveloped into modern office space in the early 1980s.
 During the 1990s to 2003, the building was owned by Whitney Garlinghouse, owner of The Garlinghouse Company, an architectural house plan company, which housed its offices in the complex.
 The old buildings were maintained in original condition at great expense.
 The property was purchased by Dinar Chaudhury in 2006.

 As of 2011, the complex is partially occupied by numerous tenants, including John Conroy, DMD of Conroy Orthodontics, Anthony Onofrio, DMD and Pamela Moore, DMD of Middlesex Dental Associates, Roger Lane, DC of the Middletown Chiropractic Center, Jeffrey Palmer, OD and Dorothy Robison Collins, OD of the Palmer Eyecare Center, New England Residential Services, RaMa Luna Yoga Studio, and New England Geosystems, LLC (GIS consultants).
-In 2021, Life Finishing School replaced RaMa Luna Yoga Studio on the third floor of building C.
+In 2021, Life Finishing School replaced RaMa Luna Yoga Studio on the third floor of building C. In 2023 the Pieper Veterinary Group moved into two of units.